The importance of patients safety - The biggest challenge in medication and anaesthesia

 One of the key challenges is still using drug ampoules for near patient preparation of injections.
 This is problematic because it’s full of potential human factor errors, so the best solution would be to do away with the use of ampoules and have all of our anaesthesia drugs in prefilled syringes.
 Anaesthesia has been left behind in this global development with only 4% of IV drugs used in anaesthesia are supplied in PFS compared to over 36% in the non-acute sector.
 Even the Royal Pharmaceutical Society is now saying that anaesthesia medications should be presented as ready to administer whenever possible.
 It’s happening in the USA now with over 1,000 anaesthesia departments using prefilled syringes.
 It’s very applicable to high resource countries, but whether it’s similar for low resource countries is a really interesting question.
 Expensive HIV drugs are now widely provided on the back of political momentum.
 PFS products also avoid potential contamination which might have greater value in settings where procedural sterility may be more difficult to achieve.
 Millions of PFS containing vaccines are already used in these contexts.

-WFSA: What do you think are the biggest challenges to patient safety at the moment (both UK and low resource countries)?
+What do you think are the biggest challenges of anaesthesia on patient safety at the moment (both UK and low resource countries)?